 • Click Next or Previous to navigate among questions.

 • Click Bookmark Item to identify questions for later review.

 • DO NOT close the browser until you complete the exam.

 After answering all questions, click the Score Exam button.
 (Your exam will be scored automatically after 90 minutes whether or not you answer all questions.)

 Your exam results will be verified and emailed to you.
-Allow at least 48 hours for the verification process.
+Allow at least three business days for the verification process.
 A certificate of completion will be available if you pass.